First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the exit probability

-{\bf{Remark (limit of instantaneous tumble, $\varphi\to \infty$).}} In this limit, the eigenvalue $\lambda_+$ goes to $+\infty$, and the eigenvalue $\lambda_-$ goes to the finite limit $-\mu/(1-\mu^2)$, while the matrix $q^{(i)}$ goes to the limit $\qinst^{(i)}$ (displayed in Eq. (\ref{qLimExpr})).
-The terms of order $e^{2\lambda_+(b-a)}$ in the numerator and in the denominator of the expressions of $Z_a(a)$ and $E_a(a,+)$ are zero for the reason given in the Appendix (which will also be used when deriving the large-$b$ limit).
+In particular, there are no terms of order $e^{2\lambda_+(b-a)}$ in the above quantities.
+The leading terms in the numerator and denominator of the expressions of $Z_a(a)$ and $E_a(a,+)$ are therefore of order $e^{\lambda_+(b-a)}$ in the limit of large $\varphi$.
 Hence the limit of $Z_a(a)$ and $E_a(a,+)$ are expressed by taking the quotient of the terms of order $e^{\lambda_+(b-a)}$ in the numerator and denominator.
-The following asymptotic expansions are worked out in the Appendix (see Eqs \ref{denomCom},\ref{numer1},\ref{numer2}):
+Taking quotients yields the limits: